 Unexpected Eating Disorders Causes and Triggers

-Each week, Eating Recovery Center’s Chief Marketing Officer Julie Holland, MHS, CEDS, a clinician with almost 30 years experience in the treatment of eating disorders, shares advice and insights with readers of EverydayHealth.com.
+Each week, Eating Recovery Center's Chief Marketing Officer Julie Holland, MHS, CEDS, a clinician with almost 30 years experience in the treatment of eating disorders, shares advice and insights with readers of EverydayHealth.com.
 In the most recent installment of her blog, The Truth About Eating Disorders (which celebrates its two year anniversary this week!), discusses unexpected triggers for eating disorders.
-Read the full blog post below, or click here to view other posts from Julie on EverydayHealth.com.
+Read the full blog post below, or visit EverydayHealth.com.

 A major life transition or change, such as puberty or leaving for college, is a common eating disorders trigger.
 However, eating disorders specialists are taking note of the more unexpected eating disorders causes: manipulating medications and taking a new lifestyle diet too far.
 For someone with the genes or the temperament that predisposes him or her to an eating disorder, manipulating medication or eliminating food groups for a variety of reasons can trigger dangerous disordered eating behaviors.